levBagryansky/ScriptInlineRust/README.md

 ![img2.png](src/main/resources/output2.png)

-Now it also call the new lib!
+Now it also calls the new lib!